opengl-tutorials/ogl/miscellaneous/faq/index.markdown

 See Tutorial 1 for configuring the IDE so that you can debug the executable.

+Please note that the .exe is compiled in the *build* directory, but automatically copied to the *source* directory, so that it can find the needed resources (images, 3D models, shaders).

 ##No VAO

 If you created a program from scratch, make sure you created a VAO :